PrestaShop/docs/src/content/1.7/themes/getting-started/starter-theme.md

 Do not use it as a parent theme, you will only run into trouble and waste your time.

-Once you removed all style in `_dev/css`, your theme should like this:
+Once you removed all style in `_dev/css`, your theme should look like this:

 ![Screenshot of the StarterTheme once you removed the dev style](../img/starter-theme-no-style.png)